For some sports legends, first jobs included garbage man, phone rep

-NEW YORK (Reuters) - For American sports fans, this time of year is something close to Nirvana.
+NEW YORK, May 2 (Reuters) - For American sports fans, this time of year is something close to Nirvana.

 The NBA playoffs.
 The NHL playoffs.
 The beginning of baseball season.
 The NFL draft.
 In short, a perfect storm of professional athletics.